RakeshSharma1234/nagp-services-middleware-assignment/README.md

 2. OpenJdk 17.0.8
 3. RabbitMQ Management server either on docker(rabbitmq:3.9.29-management-alpine) or installer should be running on tcp port 5672 with username and password as `guest` (For more details check the `src/main/resources/application.properties`).
-4. RabbitMQ has the Exchanges and Queues created as mentioned in the Application Run Section.
+4. RabbitMQ Exchanges and Queues will be created as mentioned in the Application Run Section.

 ## gRPC proto files in path
 1. `src/main/proto/*`